Zack Hill by John Deering and John Newcombe for December 24, 2015

 8. Missing large

-Macdonald over 8 years ago
+Macdonald almost 9 years ago

 Well said to all the posts before mine.
 Maybe Deering and Newcombe will incorporate a learning message in their next few comics.
 That Mr. Belmont used the rifle to supply food to his family’s table, protect their livestock from predatory animals, possibly protect his family from intruders meaning to cause harm to them, and use the rifle for target practice or competitive shooting.
 Where as the violent video games are always stalking, killing, blowing up, maiming, destroying, bombing, escalating, trying to score more kills, obtain a higher score, and win, win, win.
 Important to remember where we came from and how people survived before modern conveniences turned the newer generations into indolent members of society.